 Mortgage broker bonds are required by most States and the requirements are determined by the State in which you are being licensed.
 These bonds go by several different names such as lender bonds, residential loan bonds, and mortgage company bonds.

-A mortgage broker works to facilitate a loan between borrowers and lenders.
+Mortgage broker works to facilitate a loan between borrowers and lenders.
 A mortgage broker can work either with a firm or may work independently.
 Mortgage brokers assist borrowers in finding mortgage loans.
-Usually, a mortgage broker will attempt to match the right lender with the right borrower.
+Usually, mortgage brokers will attempt to match the right lender with the right borrower.
 Brokers are generally well equipped to assist borrowers with special needs, like credit issues.

 Mortgage Bond Meaning